Last Updated on February 18, 2023

 Tours/Rentals/Lessons- Happy Paddlers

-With over 30 vendors, Pineapple Marketplace has clothing, jewelry, antiques, art, and more.
+With over 30 vendors, Pineapple Marketplace is a local favorite for clothing, jewelry, antiques, art, and more.

 Whether you’re a collector or just a casual shopper browsing for a deal, this is a great place to shop for unique finds!